tylercamp/palcalc/PalCalc.Solver/README.md

 current target.
 This describes relevance to the request, not the general value of that stat.

-Some references hold an IV range because they represent more than one concrete Pal.
-Choosing a specific gender or owned instance can later narrow that range.
+Pals may have an IV _range_ if they represent more than one concrete Pal or if they are bred from other Pals.

 ### Gender representations